 BIG NEWS!
-It's Mammootty & Tovino Thomas In Basil Joseph's Next!
+Mammootty & Tovino Thomas In Basil Joseph's Next!

 Yes, what you heard is right, Mammootty will team up with film-maker for an upcoming movie and young actor Tovino Thomas, will also be a part of this film, in an equally important role.

 Well, this came as a big surprise to all the Malayalam film audiences.
-It id for the first time that Mammootty and Tovino Thomas are joining hands for a movie and it would definitely be an exciting combo to watch out for.
+It is for the first time that Mammootty and Tovino Thomas are joining hands for a movie and it would definitely be an exciting combo to watch out for.

 Reportedly, this yet-to-be-titled film will have its script penned by popular writer Unni R. Earlier, Unni R had scripted Mammootty's Munnariyippu, which fetched accolades from all sections.
 This upcoming film will be jointly produced by E4 Entertainment and AVA productions.